 When compared to the more common pedestal basin, wall hung basins are good at optimising space, whilst still looking great, Sometimes referred to as a cloakroom basin or small sink, this highly versatile design is ideal for use in small bathrooms, ensuites and cloakrooms, and can be found with incredibly compact dimensions.

-The Cooper wall hung basin from Mode Bathrooms is just 400mm wide
+The Monnow wall hung basin from Orchard Bathrooms is available in a range of sizes, starting at just 340mm wide

 For further information on wall hung basins, check out our wall hung basin buying guide.